-- "[112] Thus, following Porritt, if an accused believes the prosecutor assigned to their case will not exercise, carry out or perform their powers, duties and functions in good faith, impartially and without fear, favour or prejudice, or that the prosecutor is an essential witness in the case, then the accused may bring a substantive application to the court for an order that the prosecutor be removed and replaced.
-What the accused cannot achieve, however, is to seek such removal by the device of entering a special plea in terms of s 106(1)(h) of the CPA." - 85.
-A removal and replacement of a prosecutor can never be equated with removal of the entire NPA.
+"[112] Thus, following Porritt, if an accused believes the prosecutor assigned to their case will not exercise, carry out or perform their powers, duties and functions in good faith, impartially and without fear, favour or prejudice, or that the prosecutor is an essential witness in the case, then the accused may bring a substantive application to the court for an order that the prosecutor be removed and replaced.
+What the accused cannot achieve, however, is to seek such removal by the device of entering a special plea in terms of s 106(1)(h) of the CPA."

+- 82. A removal and replacement of a prosecutor can never be equated with removal of the entire NPA.
 As stated above, the right to private prosecution is deeply rooted in the statute and in our history.
 It is neither a devise to usurp a power exclusively reserved to the NPA by the constitution nor is it a haphazard self-aggrandizement by a litigant.
-Every criminal defendant in our country has a constitutional right to a prosecutor who is unbiased, neutral and/or disinterested.13 - The HSF is confused about the nature of a prima facie case that any prosecutor, public or private, must have to prosecute.
+Every criminal defendant in our country has a constitutional right to a prosecutor who is unbiased, neutral and/or disinterested.
+In Smyth v Ushewokunze & another 1998 (2) BCLR 170 (ZS) the court condemned a prosecutor who had "involved himself in a personal crusade" against the accused and lacked the objectivity, detachment, and impartiality necessary to ensure that the State's case was presented fairly. - 83.
+The HSF is confused about the nature of a prima facie case that any prosecutor, public or private, must have to prosecute.
 In terms of the Constitution, prosecutors are obliged to exercise the power to prosecute "without fear, favour or prejudice".
 Sections 179(2) and (4) Constitution endorse this position.
 This implies pre-trial equal treatment and precludes selective prosecution or the dropping of charges in prima facie cases for reasons of political expediency as the NPA has done in my case.
-In the SCA where the DA was contesting the NPA decision to terminate the prosecution the SCA distinguished between prima facie evidence that would merit the prosecution of an accused and discharging the onus of proof during a criminal trial.
+In the SCA where I contested the reopening of the case sought by the DA, the SCA distinguished between prima facie evidence that would merit the prosecution of an accused and discharging the onus of proof during a criminal trial.
 The court held that prima facie evidence does not need to be conclusive or irrefutable at the stage when criminal proceedings are instituted.
 It must have enough merit only once the criminal investigations are concluded "in the sense of reasonable prospects of success".
-14 Here the HSF seeks to adjust the burden upwards in order to put me at a disadvantage.
+NDPP v Zuma (SCA) paras 27, 43; see also Zeffert, Paizes and Skeen Law of Evidence 121- 130.
+Here the HSF seeks to adjust the burden upwards in order to put me at a disadvantage.
 There is no heightened pleading requirement in private prosecution.